 NEW YORK — Much of the third-wave hotel scene can be described as pre- or post-Ace.
 When the Pacific Northwest brand opened its flagship Ace Hotel New York on 29th Street and Broadway — in what was understood to be a generally un-cool area of Manhattan — it made a bet that it could transform the fly-by blocks into a bonafide neighborhood, with its hotel lobby as the major destination.

 The hotel was a smash from the get-go, defining a shift in the way hoteliers engaged with their cities and the way locals engaged with their hotels.
-With its innovative food and beverage partnerships (including a Stumptown Coffee Roasters outpost), cool attitude (collaborations with musicians, artists, and designers), and signature lewk (reworked vintage furniture, record players, photo booth), the hotel spurred many knockoffs and managed to refashion the dingy Flatiron area as NoMad, a neighborhood now known more as a foodie mecca than a wholesale district for perfume, wigs, and knickknacks (though there are still vestiges of that old New York nearby).
+With its innovative food and beverage partnerships (including a Stumptown Coffee Roasters outpost and a Milk Bar flagship), cool attitude (collaborations with musicians, artists, and designers), and signature lewk (reworked vintage furniture, record players, photo booth), the hotel spurred many knockoffs and managed to refashion the dingy Flatiron area as NoMad, a neighborhood now known more as a foodie mecca than a wholesale district for perfume, wigs, and knickknacks (though there are still vestiges of that old New York nearby).

 This Place Is Perfect For